 Quorum nodes require fewer resources than database nodes, a single CPU core is sufficient.
-However, the smallest VM sizes with a single CPU core are limited to 4 disks, which is not sufficient in many cases.
-Therefore, the D4s_v5 (2 physical cores) type is recommended for use as a quorum node.
-Note that there is no Oracle Database software installed on the quorum node.
+The c6i.large instance type is recommended for quorum servers.
+Note that there is no Oracle Database software installed on the quorum servers, hence the quorum servers do not increase the number of licensed CPUs.